NorESMhub/NorCPM/README.md

 ### Install NorCPM code

-Install NorCPM in the nn9039k project space with
+We recommend to create a personal folder in nn9039k under which NorCPM can be installed, e.g.
     mkdir -p /cluster/projects/nn9039k/people/$USER
     cd /cluster/projects/nn9039k/people/$USER

+Next, download the code with
     git clone ssh://git@github.com/NorESMhub/NorCPM.git NorCPM

 In case `git clone` throws a `permission denied` error then use instead

     git clone https://github.com/NorESMhub/NorCPM.git NorCPM

-NorCPM is now installed in `/cluster/projects/nn9039k/people/$USER/NorCPM`
+In the following, we refer to the location where NorCPM is installed as NORCPMROOT.

 ## Setting up and running experiments